Sign up to our Newsletter

 Knowing When to Write a Diversity Statement

 Diversity within any student body strengthens the community and expands the breadth of ideas and perspectives within it.
 As an aspiring law school student, writing a diversity statement allows you to talk about your life experiences.
-Doing this gives the admissions committee an opportunity to get to know what makes you you.
+Doing this allows the admissions committee to get to know what makes you you.

 By the time you get to writing your diversity statement, you probably would have looked over your entire law school application about a million times.
 Going over parts of your application, like your personal statement, for example, should give you an idea of whether or not you should consider writing a diversity statement.